caoqi95/CV_Learning/README.md

 + face-alignment: Clearly practice for face alignment.
 + edge-detection: Canny edge detection algorithm implement by Python3.
 + histogram-equalization: learning histogram equalization.
++ course-projects：including some projects in the "Digit Image Processing" course.
-+ histogram-equalization-pro: some algorithms which based on the histogram equalization.
+  - histogram-equalization-pro: some algorithms which based on the histogram equalization.
-+ retinex: implement and compare different retinex algorithms, like SSR, MSR, MSRCR etc.
+  - retinex: implement and compare different retinex algorithms, like SSR, MSR, MSRCR etc.